Linaro/lava/doc/v2/lava_test_shell.rst

 interested in.
 See the Test Developer Guide:

 * :ref:`test_developer`.
-* :ref:`writing_tests`.
-* :ref:`parsing_output`.
+* :ref:`writing_tests_1_0`.

-A possible advantage of the parsing approach is that it means your test is easy to work on independently from LAVA: simply write a script that produces the right sort of output, and then provide a very small amount of glue to wire it up in LAVA.
-However, using the parsing option will mean writing potentially complicated regular expressions.

-When you need it, there is also a more powerful, LAVA-specific, way of writing tests.
+.. warning:: Older support for parse patterns and fixup dictionaries is **deprecated** because the support has proven too difficult to use and very hard to debug.
+The syntax is Python but converted through YAML and the scope is global.
+The support remains only for compatibility with existing Lava Test Shell Definitions.
+In future, any desired parsing should be moved into a :ref:`custom script
+   <custom_scripts>` contained within the test definition
+   repository.
+This script can simply call ``lava-test-case`` directly with the relevant options once the data is parsed.
+This has the advantage that the log output from LAVA can be tested directly as input for the script.

 When a test runs, ``$PATH`` is arranged so that some LAVA-specific utilities are available:

 * :ref:`lava-test-case`